Audi 80: B4 (1991–1995)

 As of the 1994 model year, a limited edition model, known as Europa, was introduced on the European market.
 It could be ordered both as a saloon and an Avant.
 It was factory-equipped with power mirrors, alloy wheels, rear seat headrests, an airbag steering wheel, and offered a choice between power sunroof or air conditioning.
 It came in five different special colours.
 For "regular" 1994 B4 saloons and Avants, standard features as well as options available were stepped up too, including an airbag steering wheel and redesigned door liners (standard), and passenger airbags and a built-in engine immobiliser (optional).

-The 80-series was effectively replaced by the new Audi A4 in 1996, a variant of the 1998 (B5) Volkswagen Passat.
-By that time it was feeling very dated in comparison with more modern rivals like the BMW E36.
+The 80-series was effectively replaced by the new Audi A4 in 1994, a variant of the 1996 (B5) Volkswagen Passat.
+By that time it was feeling very dated in comparison with more modern rivals such as the BMW E36.
 Production ceased at a time when prestige European manufacturers were making the transition of older executive saloons to newer models based on newer platforms in the compact executive car market.

 The B4 saloon was discontinued at the end of the 1994.
-The Avant (only built for left-hand drive markets and never sold in the UK) was axed in 1995, and the Coupé (with no immediate replacement) followed suit in 1996.
+The Avant was axed in 1995, and the Coupé (with no immediate replacement) followed suit in 1996.
 The Cabriolet, however, continued in production until August 2000.
-The B4 platform saloon was replaced by the Audi A4 for the 1995 model year (1996 in North America), followed by a new A4 Avant later in 1996 - sold in right-hand drive for the UK market for the first time.
+The B4 platform saloon was replaced by the Audi A4 for the 1995 model year (1996 in North America), followed by a new A4 Avant later in 1996.
 A mid-sized convertible was not available again until 2002, when the A4 Cabriolet was introduced.
 Since 2007, Audi has produced Audi A5 - which is similar in concept to the old 80-based Coupé.

 Audi S2

 Audi developed a sports version of the Coupé in 1990, called the Audi Coupé S2.
 This replaced the famous Audi Quattro and was capable of 150 mph.
-In 1993, the S2 received some cosmetic updates, including new AVUS-style alloy wheels, ellipsoid beam (projector) headlamps and clear front indicator lenses.
+In 1993, the S2 received some cosmetic updates, including new AVUS-style alloy wheels, ellipsoid beam (projector) headlamps, and clear front indicator lenses.
 This coincided with the introduction of the five-door S2 Avant, along with a limited run of four-door S2 sedan models, of which 306 were produced.
 The S2 saloon and Avant feature a lot of similarities in the rear axle support system to the later B5 A4 quattro.
 The B4 platform S2 Avant was also used between 1993 and 1995 as the basis for Audi's RS2 Avant super-sports estate, which was modified for Audi with assistance from Porsche.